clombion/turin_crash_course/Individual folders/Elena/RFP Exercise/Analysis Questions.md

 * Use data to target the solution and to optimise the process (**data-driven**)

 **What are the risks?**
+* Lack of budget to make the solution scalable in the long term
 * Low Scalability of the proposed solution
 * Lack of data (remote locations) and challenges to obtain them
 * Data Privacy?